.entry-content .aw-definition-box .aw-term,

 In a household ruled by unpredictable mood swings, calm moments are fraught with anxiety.

-You never learned to relax into peace because calm was always temporary — a setup for the next crisis.
+You never learned to relax into peace because calm was always temporary.
+A setup for the next crisis.

 Your nervous system remains primed for disaster, and you may unconsciously sabotage stability because chaos feels safer than uncertain peace.

-Elena, age forty-two, was a corporate attorney in Miami who thrived on control and logic.
+Daniela, age forty-two, was a corporate attorney in Miami who thrived on control and logic.
 She came to therapy after a panic attack that left her gasping for breath in a courtroom.

 “I always thought being strong meant not feeling,” she said.
 “But I’m tired of pretending.
 I’m tired of walking on eggshells with my mother, and now I’m terrified I’ll do the same to my kids.”

-Through therapy, Elena learned to recognize the patterns of enmeshment and hypervigilance.
+Through therapy, Daniela learned to recognize the patterns of enmeshment and hypervigilance.
 She began to set limits, allowing herself to feel anger and sadness without guilt.
 Her recovery was slow, marked by setbacks AND breakthroughs.

 All client stories are composite vignettes.
 Names and identifying details have been changed to protect confidentiality.